How Good Is Pimsleur Japanese?

 Pimsleur Japanese is probably my top recommended tool for getting going with the language quickly and methodically.
 You can use it anywhere, because its audio based.
 The main draw back is that isn’t cheap.
 I would also suggest combining with some other more “high tech” drilling tools, such as Memrise and Duolingo.

-Pimsleur is included in the Japanoscope Japanese Language Learning Resource List here.
+See our complete Japanese Language Learning Resource List

 Japanoscope uses affiliate links.
 Which means we may receive commisions when you click on some product links.
 We only link to products we believe in, use ourselves or think are genuinely good.
 This helps us keep all of the content on the site free of charge.
 As Monty Python once said, “We’re selling records in the foyer.
 Some of us have gotta eat too you know”.